Elizabeth Hurley, 54, Struts Her Stuff In Figure-Hugging Dress As She Advocates For Breast Cancer Awareness

 “I have hundreds,” she said.
 “Some we borrow, but a lot of them are mine.
 We do re-wear some of them, but it’s all pink shoes, pink jackets, pink shirts, and pink skirts.”

-She went on to add that Ann Caruso, the stylist she works with on this project is a breast cancer survivor which gives their work an added layer of meaningfulness.
+She went on to add that Ann Caruso, the stylist she works with on this project, is a breast cancer survivor, which gives their work an added layer of meaningfulness.

 “We had no idea how the movement would grow,” she added.
 “We have given away more than 160 million pink ribbons now.
 We never dreamt that all of this could happen.”